True Bible Facts and Biblical Stories

 -

-The gospel has been officially taken to every nation in the world, according to the Joshua Project.
+The Joshua Project has officially taken the gospel to every country in the world.

 Approximately one-third of the earth's population has yet to hear the work of God.

-It is a belief that this will happen before the end of times.
+It is a belief that such an event will happen before the end of times.

-Jesus will come and take all the believers into the air to meet with him.
+Jesus will come and take all the believers up in the air to meet with Him.

 -

-No one, not even Jesus, knows when this will happen.
+No one, not even Jesus, knows when such an event will happen.

 Jesus is now building the New Jerusalem to house his people.